brunostega/Aging/README.md

 ## Command-line interface

-The simulation can be run headlessly from the terminal, writing the time trace and full trajectory to TSV files on the fly.
+The simulation can be run headlessly from the terminal, writing the time trace and full trajectory to TSV files incrementally.

 ```bash
 node aging-cli.js [options]